duniter/duniter-rs/doc/en/setup-your-dev-environment.md

 You can also develop in Rust with the following IDE/editors :

 * IntelliJ Rust
 * Eclipse/Corrosion
 * Emacs
 * VIM/Rust.vim
 * Geany
 * Neovim

  And many others..

 ## Fmt : le formateur de code

 I strongly recommend that you install the essential automatic code formatter, especially since it is maintained by the official Rust language team so you have the guarantee that your code will always compile (and will always have the same behavior) after the formatter's pass.
-To install it you will need the toolchain nightly :

-    rustup install nightly

-Finally install `fmt` :
+Install `fmt` :

-    rustup component add rustfmt-preview --toolchain nightly
+    rustup component add rustfmt-preview

 To automatically format your code, go to the root of your project and execute the following command :

-    cargo +nightly fmt
+    cargo fmt

 I strongly recommend that you create an alias in your shell configuration (~/.bashrc if you use bash).
 As an example I created the alias `fmt="cargo +nightly fmt"`.